UnLock Our Jobs Encourages Policy Makers to Adopt Comprehensive Control Plan; Avoid Controversial and Ineffective Measures

 Finds $1.9 billion in economic activity and 17,655 jobs related to lock activity.

-SPRINGFIELD, IL – Today, UnLock Our Jobs and the Ports of Indiana co-hosted a conference call to discuss a new report commissioned by the Ports of Indiana, and conducted by the economic consulting firm of Martin Associates, outlining the potentially devastating impact closure of the Chicago area lock system or permanent separation of the Great Lakes from the Mississippi River Basin will inflict READ MORE
+SPRINGFIELD, IL – Today, UnLock Our Jobs and the Ports of Indiana co-hosted a conference call to discuss a new report commissioned by the Ports of Indiana, and conducted by the economic consulting firm of Martin Associates, outlining the potentially devastating impact closure of the Chicago area lock system or permanent separation of the Great Lakes from the Mississippi River Basin will inflict on the State READ MORE

 Coalition responds White House’s pick to head federal action on Asian carp issue